 Identify your top 5 competitors

 As a key part of your digital research (and always the first step we take with a new client), we recommend you start by identifying your biggest competition; those 5 businesses both within your catchment or nationally who are offering a similar service.
 By seeing what each organisation is doing well, and where they are under-performing you are able to get an in-depth understanding of what works and where you can excel in order to stand out.

 You may well already know who your competitors are, but if not a simple Google search will help you identify who is ranking in your marketplace – “UK Sales Training Companies” for example.
 Remember your goal and the litmus test to a successful digital strategy is for your business to be showing near the top of such a search!

 For now, don’t worry about how your online presence compares – that comes later.
 But do be honest when it comes to analysing what others are doing.
 Do they have a website?
 Is it easy to navigate?
 How is the design?
 If you were a customer would it pull you in or would you move on to the next search result?

-A website is a big part of any organisation, offering a source of information and giving a strong sense of who you are and what you offer.
-If it’s a school they should be creating a community and expressing their warmth and personality; for business their pages should be a one stop shop to show their authority and what they can deliver for you.
+A website is a big part of any organisation, offering a source of information, positioning your authority, and giving a strong sense of who you are and what you offer.

 Do they have a blog?